-- 1. The Deputy Sector Navigator will work collaboratively in a network comprised of the statewide sector navigator and other Deputy Sector Navigators within the sector.
+The Deputy Sector Navigator will work collaboratively in a network comprised of the statewide sector navigator and other Deputy Sector Navigators within the sector.
 The Deputy Sector Navigator will work collaboratively with the Chair and/or Co-Chairs of the Regional Consortia to align the needs of sector employers with the program and curriculum offered by colleges within the regional consortium.
-Additionally, the Deputy Sector Navigator will work with the Regional Consortium, and individual colleges within the region offering courses and programs within the sector, to develop faculty collaboratives, connect programs and employers, and promote and strengthen curriculum and program alignment. - 2.
-The Deputy Sector Navigator will work with employers, industry and labor organizations, and Workforce Investment Boards within the region to determine gaps in the workforce; promote integration of workforce training and employment; strengthen programs within the sector at regional colleges and high schools; provide incumbent worker training; promote opportunities for contract education and faculty professional growth; and thereby, promote and support growth of the sector within the regional economy. - 3.
-Gaps within the workforce will be identified and prioritized and strategies developed and implemented using SB 1402 and/or SB 1070 funding.
-Examples of strategies to address workforce gaps include: creating community collaboratives, professional development opportunities, curriculum development, articulation of curriculum in a career pathway, career lattice, or in a system of stackable credentials, career guidance module development, seminars, workshops, and collaboration between faculty, with an outcome of integrating the needs of employers and addressing within the curriculum and programs the job skills and competencies required for employment and advancement. - 4.
+Additionally, the Deputy Sector Navigator will work with the Regional Consortium, and individual colleges within the region offering courses and programs within the sector, to develop faculty collaboratives, connect programs and employers, and promote and strengthen curriculum and program alignment.

+- The Deputy Sector Navigator will work with employers, industry and labor organizations, and Workforce Investment Boards within the region to determine gaps in the workforce; promote integration of workforce training and employment; strengthen programs within the sector at regional colleges and high schools; provide incumbent worker training; promote opportunities for contract education and faculty professional growth; and thereby, promote and support growth of the sector within the regional economy. - 2.
+Gaps within the workforce will be identified and prioritized and strategies developed and implemented using SB 1402 funding.
+Examples of strategies to address workforce gaps include: creating community collaboratives, professional development opportunities, curriculum development, articulation of curriculum in a career pathway, career lattice, or in a system of stackable credentials, career guidance module development, seminars, workshops, and collaboration between faculty, with an outcome of integrating the needs of employers and addressing within the curriculum and programs the job skills and competencies required for employment and advancement. - 3.
 The Deputy Sector Navigator will work with representatives of business, labor, and professional trade associations to develop and implement courses and programs to train incumbent workers in the regional industry sector.
 A key objective is to enable incumbent workers to become more competitive in their region's labor market, increase competency, and identify career pathways to economic self-sufficiency.
 Sector strategies may be implemented using articulated career pathways or career lattices and a system of stackable credentials.
-Curriculum will be offered through a variety of methods including credit, non-credit, or contract education depending on the needs of the employer. - 5.
-The Deputy Sector Navigator will collect and report data on all required accountability measures working with common metrics and accountability measures, and working with the statewide LaunchBoard initiative.
+Curriculum will be offered through a variety of methods including credit, non-credit, or contract education depending on the needs of the employer.